AAA Editor Notes

 Inside, a helical spiral staircase climbs to the third floor, where two galleries and surrounding salons hold the collection.
 Dating from 1914-80, Dalí's paintings range from small impressionistic works to gigantic surrealistic montages.
 Sculptures, prints, photographs and other objects illustrate Dalí's artistic diversity.
 The museum also features a children's education classroom, a theater, temporary exhibits, family programs and special events.

-Note: Free audio tours in English and Spanish are available; a photo ID is required.
+Note: Free audio tours in English, Spanish, French and German are available; a photo ID is required.

 Guided tours are available.
 Food is available.
 Time: Allow 1 hour minimum.